 There are several ways in which you might satisfy this requirement for the Bachelor of Arts.
 (Language study for the Bachelor of Music varies.)
 You may fulfill the language requirement in one of the following ways:

-- Present evidence of a primary language other than English to the Registrar’s Office; or
+8. Present evidence of a primary language other than English

 As a general rule, college language courses will transfer on the basis of 1 credit for 4 semester hours or 6 quarter hours.
 If you have completed the second year of college language study you have probably satisfied the language requirement.
 Consult your Degree Audit to determine your language placement.